strasse34/pp5-drf-api/README.md

 - As a developer, I can edit/update a comment so that I can change what I have commented.
 - As a developer, I can delete comments on posts so that I can delete unwanted comments or my written comments.

-### Like
+### Likes
-- As a developer, I can view the list of likes shown on posts so that I can see all the liked created in the API for the posts.
+- As a developer, I can view the list of likes shown on posts so that I can see all the likes created in the API for the posts.
 - As a developer, I can retrieve likes by id so that I can make changes to it.
-- As a developer, I can add likes functionality for posts so that I can express interest in the post.
+- As a developer, I can like a post so that I can express interest in the post.
-- As a developer, I can delete likes functionality for an post so that I can remove my likes instance if not likes anymore.
+- As a developer, I can remove my like from a post, so that I can change my opinion about a post.

 ### Followers
 - As a developer, I can view a list of followers so that I can see who is following.
 - As a developer, I can retrieve followers by id so that I can make changes to them.
-- As a developer, I can create a follow so that I can follow another user.
+- As a developer, I can make a follow so that I can follow another user.
 - As a developer, I can delete a follow so that I can unfollow another user.